Table of Contents

 A critical date sheet is yet another important element of a tender notice.
 It contains all the important dates in a tabular format.
 This sheet gives a clear idea of the bid-submission deadline, pre-bid meetings, Date of opening technical bids, date of opening financial bids, and so on.

-Here is an example of what a critical date sheet looks like.
+Here is an example of what a critical date sheet looks like (this is only a sample).

 Date of issue of Tender | 01.05.2023 |